 Thistlethwaite, J & Jones, M 2015, 'Leadership into the future' in Leadership and Collaboration: Further Developments for Interprofessional Education, Palgrave Macmillan, pp. 229-236.View/Download from: Publisher's site

-Thistlethwaite, JE & Ridgway, GG 2015, 'The content and process of simulated patient-based learning activities' in Nestel, D & Bearman, M (eds), Simulated Patient Methodology: Theory, Evidence and Practice, John Wiley & Sons, UK, pp. 16-22.View/Download from: UTS OPUS or Publisher's site
+Thistlethwaite, JE & Ridgway, GG 2015, 'The content and process of simulated patient-based learning activities' in Nestel, D & Bearman, M (eds), Simulated Patient Methodology: Theory, Evidence and Practice, John Wiley & Sons, UK, pp. 16-22.View/Download from: Publisher's site

 This chapter looks at the content and process of simulation activities and how these need to be informed by learners' previous knowledge and experience.
 It highlights the importance of defining learning outcomes and their alignment with learning activities.
 The chapter considers generic design principles rather than specific scenarios.
 Simulated Patient (SP) roles should be as authentic as possible and based on the defined learning outcomes and learners' prior knowledge and experience.
 Evaluation may take the form of a group discussion at the end of the session or may be more formal with written evaluation questionnaires.
 A common model of outcomes evaluation is that of Kirkpatrick and Kirkpatrick, which provides four types of outcome data.
 For a successful learning experience, all learners need to engage positively with the experience and demonstrate acquisition or change of skills and knowledge.
 Evaluation is important in quality assurance of learning activities.

-Sorinola, O, Gerzina, T & Thistlethwaite, J 2013, 'Health professional education programs: How the teacher develops' in Educating Health Professionals: Becoming a University Teacher, Sense Publishers, The Netherlands, pp. 49-60.View/Download from: UTS OPUS or Publisher's site
+Sorinola, O, Gerzina, T & Thistlethwaite, J 2013, 'Health professional education programs: How the teacher develops' in Educating Health Professionals: Becoming a University Teacher, Sense Publishers, The Netherlands, pp. 49-60.View/Download from: Publisher's site

 Health professionals who teach may be salaried health sector employees who are